RayOfSunDull/knot/README.md

 The string passed to each setting must be the name of the **command line utility** that opens the appropriate program.
 Currently it's not possible to configure your commands to accept extra options for the viewers.
 You may lower ``ExportQuality`` to save space, and this is recommended.
 Generaly the readability won't drop too much even if you set ``ExportQuality`` to 10 (implied 10%).
 Play around with it and find what best suits your needs.

 ### Roadmap (tentative)
+* Port to Windows and maybe MacOS
 * Switch to custom arg parser
-* Port to Windows and MacOS